UBC-MOAD/docs/ssh_access.rst

     Generating public/private rsa key pair.
     Enter file in which to save the key (/home/username/.ssh/id_rsa):

-but with with your user id instead of :kbd:`username` in the key file path in the parentheses.
+but with with your laptop user id instead of :kbd:`username` in the key file path in the parentheses.

 Hit enter to accept the default key file path and name.